-In this post, you’ll find all the best events and things to see and do in April.
-We have a Top 10 list of things to do that is updated for 2023.
+In this post, you’ll find all the best events and things to see and do in April, updated for 2024.

 Don’t forget to check out our popular Nashville posts:

 - Hop-On Hop-Off Tours